 Every WordPress user has known it.
-That Elementor is the most popular page builder plugin.
+That Elementor is the most popular page builder plugin, with over 14 million installations according to BuiltWith.
 Being a freemium plugin, you can enjoy the experience of creating a beautiful page in a visual way using Elementor with an option to upgrade to the pro version to unlock more advanced features.
 What features offered by Elementor Pro?

 There are actually two ways to extend the Elementor functionality.
-In addition to upgrading to the pro version, you can also install third-party add-ons developed by well-known developers like weDevs, WPDeveloper, to Crocoblock.
+In addition to upgrading to the pro version, you can also install third-party add-ons developed by well-known developers like WPDeveloper, weDevs, and Crocoblock.
 If you prefer to upgrade to Elementor Pro instead and are still wondering what features you can unlock, here is the list.

 1. Theme Builder